 Video content is everywhere.
 And it's exploded as a marketing channel for brands.

-We know that 54% of consumers are actively seeking more video content from their favorite brands and nearly nine in 10 brands are actively producing video for marketing purposes.
+We know that 54% of consumers are actively seeking more video content from their favorite brands and nearly nine in 10 brands are actively producing video for marketing terms and purposes.

 Why is this important?
 Because if you're not using video, you're not keeping up in the marketing race.